shade-the/Dark-Souls-II-Scholar-of-the-First-Sin-Cheat-Sheet/README.md

-## Dark Souls 2 Cheat Sheet
+## Dark Souls 2 Scholar of the First Sin Cheat Sheet

-To view the cheat sheet [click here](http://smcnabb.github.io/dark-souls-2-cheat-sheet/).